- Food & Fun

 - Healthy Living

 - Home & DIY

 - Show Info

 Preheat the oven to 400F.
-Toss asparagus and jalapeo with a few tablespoons of canola oil and season with salt and pepper.
-Roast (at separate ends of a baking sheet) the asparagus until it is slightly charred and crisp tender (depending on size, 6-10 minutes) and the jalapeos until charred and soft (about 15 minutes).
+Toss asparagus and jalapeno with a few tablespoons of canola oil and season with salt and pepper.
+Roast (at separate ends of a baking sheet) the asparagus until it is slightly charred and crisp tender (depending on size, 6-10 minutes) and the jalapenos until charred and soft (about 15 minutes).

 Transfer quesadillas to a cutting board top each with 4 dollops of ricotta and a fried egg.
 Toss together the arugula and oil and (lemon juice or red wine vinegar) and season with salt and pepper.
 Top each quesadilla with some of the arugula.